Newmmen/Newmmen/README.md

 👋 Hi, I am Yaroslav.

 - I'm a QA engineer for about 2 years
-- Student of QA automation school qa.guru
+- Graduated from QA automation school qa.guru

 ## Tools and technologies: